kishanpatel789/kp_data_dev_site/content/posts/009_WhatIsAJWT.md

 As you enter your credit card info, you remember that HTTP (the way you interact with websites) is stateless.
 That's a fancy way of saying the website doesn't keep an ongoing connection with your web browser.
 Every time you interact with the site and click on different buttons, your browser opens a new connection to the website, so you need to tell the web server who you are again... but you somehow don't need to give your username and password more than once.

-This is where Javascript Web Tokens, or JWTs, come into play.
+This is where JSON Web Tokens, or JWTs, come into play.
 JWTs are little bits of text that are sent to your browser after you log in with your username and password.
 As you interact with the site, your browser sends that JWT back to the server with each HTTP request.
 The server reads the JWT to understand who is sending the request.

 <img alt="HTTP Flow" src="/static/images/post009/HTTPFlow.jpeg" class="w-full my-4 md:w-auto md:max-w-2xl mx-auto">

 ## What exacty is in a JWT?

-What does a Javascript Web Token look like?
+What does a JSON Web Token look like?
 Here's an example:

 ```text
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJoYXJyeSBwb3R0ZXIiLCJpYXQiOjE3MzUzMjE3OTIsImV4cCI6MTczNTMyODk5MiwibmJmIjoxNzM1MzIxNzg3LCJhdWQiOiJhY2Npby1jb29raWVzLXdlYnNpdGUifQ.SprmLvf2SgcDnH1CFVMIU20WOyNUzp-lCyCCYYjT8lM